A private, independent, international university

-It is the policy of the University of Miami that no person within the jurisdiction thereof shall, on the basis of race, religion/creed, color, sex, age, disability, sexual orientation, gender identity, genetic information, national origin, age, disability, marital status, familial status, citizenship status, or other protected classification be excluded from, participation in, be denied the benefits of, or be subjected to discrimination or harassment (including all forms of sexual harassment and sexual violence) under any program or activity of the University, regardless of whether such program or activity occurs on-campus or off-campus.
+It is the policy of the University of Miami that no person within the jurisdiction thereof shall, on the basis of race, color, religion/creed, sex (including pregnancy), sexual orientation, gender identity, genetic information, national origin, age, disability, marital status, familial status, citizenship status, or other protected classification be excluded from, participation in, be denied the benefits of, or be subjected to discrimination or harassment (including all forms of sexual harassment and sexual violence) under any program or activity of the University, regardless of whether such program or activity occurs on-campus or off-campus.
 The University does not intend by this commitment to require compliance with this policy by governmental or external organizations that associate with but are not controlled by the University, except as required by law.
-The Office of Workplace Equity and Inclusion is responsible for coordinating the University’s effort to implement the nondiscrimination policy and Affirmative Action Programs for employees and students.
+The Office of Workplace Equity and Inclusion is responsible for coordinating the University’s nondiscrimination policy.
 The Office of Workplace Equity and Inclusion may be contacted at the following address or telephone number:

 Workplace Equity and Inclusion

 Gables One Tower, Suite 355

 More information regarding the student sexual harassment/violence policy may be found online in the Student Rights and Responsibilities Handbook.
 For available resources and services contact the Dean of Students Office, Phone: 305-284-5353; the Counseling Center, Phone: 305-284-5511; and/or the Sexual Assault Response Team (S.A.R.T).

 The University of Miami is authorized under Federal law to enroll non-immigrant alien students.